National Board of Directors

 Raheela Khan, Director at Large

 Raheela Khan is an independent Business Advisory Consultant currently based in Vancouver leading community awareness programs on the importance of cultural confidence, integration, diversity, and avoidance of self-exclusion.
 Raheela is an alumnus of Oxford and Yale University, and a Yale World Fellow.
-She currently sits on the boards of The Power of Play, and Birth Mark.
+She currently sits on the boards of The Power of Play, Birth Mark and Room Magazine.

-Her current work focuses on ensuring framing equity practices, diversity and inclusiveness, empowering women, and youth development to unlock growth potential and social sustainability across Canada, Pakistan, and the Middle East.
+Her current work focuses on ensuring equity practices are well-framed, diversity and inclusiveness, empowering women, and youth development to unlock growth potential and social sustainability across Canada, Pakistan, and the Middle East.
+She currently serves as a Big at BBBS Vancouver’s in-school mentoring program.
 Raheela is passionate about using her experiences to mentor and provide opportunities to young people for a better future as part of the Big Brothers Big Sisters of Canada’s National board.

 Before moving to Canada, Raheela managed a $600M+ portfolio for Doha Bank, one of Qatar’s largest banks in Dubai.
 Previously, she was instrumental in transforming the investment culture at the Pakistan Mercantile Exchange by introducing new financial products to the economy and conducting investment awareness seminars nationwide for financial inclusion and literacy.
 Her initiatives have inspired her to work on publishing children’s books on empowering cultural confidence and financial literacy for children.